Hair today, gone tomorrow.

 What Is A Hair Transplant?

 A hair transplant is a surgical procedure where doctors take hair from an area of good growth and place it on any of the balding spots on your head.
 While recent years have brought various improvements in the techniques used during hair transplants, doctors have actually been performing this procedure since the 1950s.
+With the changing times, hair transplant in London has become more popular than before.

 Your scalp will first be cleaned and then injected with an anesthetic.
 After that, the doctor will choose between one of the two methods: